Super-SHEro Muffins [GF]

 Refrigerate in a sealed container in refrigerator for 1 week or freeze for up to 3 months, if they last that long!

 Jennifer's Tips: The batter looks really, weird.
 Not like your typical muffin or cake batter at all.
 But don't worry, everything comes together in the cooking process.
 It was hard for me to not eat hot right out of the oven.
 The smell of the spices + molasses is so delish.
-These are hearty and perfect for breakfast on the go.
+These are hearty and perfect for breakfast on the go or mixed into my Fully Loaded Yogurt Bowls.
 My pre-travel prep includes making a batch of protein muffins (and storing half for later) so these will likely be on my list!

 Next batch I'm experimenting with yellow squash and pumpkin seeds!